Jedi: Dark side adept

 A dark side adept is someone with the power to use the dark side of the Force outside of the traditions of the Jedi or the Sith.
 They were often steeped in the lore of the dark side and opposed to those who used the light side, such as Jedi.
 While all Sith were technically dark side adepts, non-Sith individuals such as Asajj Ventress, Kylo Ren, and the Grand Inquisitor were also considered dark side adepts.
 Dark side adepts were referenced in passing in James Luceno's canon novel Tarkin.

 Force-wielders without affiliation

 The Bendu, introduced in the Star Wars Rebels Season 3 episode "Steps into Shadow", is a Force-sensitive individual who resided on the remote planet of Atollon and represents the "center" of the Force, between the light side and the dark side.
 When he is first met by Kanan Jarrus, he states that "Jedi and Sith wield the Ashla and Bogan.
 The light and the dark.
 I'm the one in the middle.
 The Bendu...".
 He is depicted as one who seeks balance, and has been likened to Tom Bombadil of The Lord of the Rings.
 The term "Bendu" first appeared in the original script for Star Wars as the name of the Jedi Knights, the "Jedi-Bendu".
+A term used to describe Force-sensitives that are not part of the Jedi nor Sith is "Force-sensitive outcast", with three such cases being Ahsoka Tano, who left the Jedi Order but continued adhering to the light side by helping those in need and operated as a spymaster for the early and formal rebellions against the Empire, Maul, who was expelled from the Sith Order and the Rule of Two by Darth Sidious, but continued following the dark side and formed the criminal syndicates the Shadow Collective and Crimson Dawn, and Asajj Ventress, who after being rejected as a Sith apprentice, took up bounty hunting, occasionally aiding the Jedi and the Republic before finally rejecting the dark side and living a quiet life as a security guard during the Imperial era.